React Router: A Beginner's Guide with Examples

 }

 Finally, we can define individual routes using the Route component.
-Each Route should specify a path and the component to be rendered when the URL matches that path.
+Each route should specify a path value and the associated component to be rendered when the page URL matches.

 In this example, we'll set up three routes: